googleapis/python-storage/docs/storage/retry_timeout.rst

 ``requests`` HTTP library.
 The connect timeout is the number of seconds to establish a connection to the server.
 The read timeout is the number of seconds the client will wait for the server to send a response.
-In 99.9% of cases, this is the maximum wait time before the server sends the first byte.
+In most cases, this is the maximum wait time before the server sends the first byte.
+Please refer to the `requests documentation <https://requests.readthedocs.io/en/latest/user/advanced/#timeouts>`_ for details.

-Rather than blocking your application code for that interval,you may choose to configure explicit timeouts in your code, using one of three forms:
+You may also choose to configure explicit timeouts in your code, using one of three forms:

 - You can specify a single value for the timeout.
 The timeout value will be applied to both the connect and the read timeouts.
 E.g.: